Introduction to Pub Poker

 Pub poker is a cheap fun.
 You get the camaraderie amongst the other players, cash rewards and entertainment while you have a cold beer and chips.
 I love the idea of pub poker leagues.
 It is a great way for friends to get introduced to poker and see what it’s about, in a relaxed setting.
 The most you can lose in a night is £5 and you gain experience and have a lot of fun too.
 The friendly rivalry and banter amongst those in the league are awesome too.

-Do you enjoy pub poker and want to take your game to next level? we would love to hear from you and discuss if and how we can help you improve.
-Texas Holdem Questions is dedicated to improving poker enthusiasts games and bankrolls in 2020.
-Click below to get in touch.
+Do you enjoy pub poker and want to take your game to next level?
+We can help!
+Texas Hold’em Questions is dedicated to improving poker enthusiasts games and bankrolls in 2021.
+Click below to become a training video member and crush the pub poker games.